 Trans fats are a form of unsaturated fat associated with a number of negative health effects.
 Artificial trans fat is created during hydrogenation, which converts liquid vegetable oils into semi-solid partially hydrogenated oil.

-Context: The WHO has welcomed its partnership with the International Food and Beverage Alliance (IFBA) to achieve the target of eliminating industrially-produced trans fats by 2023.
+Context: The World Health Organisation (WHO) has welcomed its partnership with the International Food and Beverage Alliance (IFBA) to achieve the target of eliminating industrially-produced trans fats by 2023.

 - Trans fat, also called the worst form of fat in food, responsible for over 5, 00,000 deaths globally from coronary heart disease each year.